lxc/incus/doc/howto/instances_access_files.md

 You can mount an instance file system into a local path on your client.

 To do so, make sure that you have `sshfs` installed.
-Then run the following command (note that if you're using the snap, the command requires root permissions):

     incus file mount <instance_name>/<path_to_directory> <local_location>